swarmintelligencelab/MagTile/real_trajectory_plots/README.md

 - Start and end positions are clearly marked using distinct colors and shapes.
 - Grid points are plotted in the background for spatial reference.

-Custom axis ticks and labels using LaTeX formatting allow intuitive interpretation of spatial extents like ±xₘₐₓ and ±yₘₐₓ.

 ---

-## 📌 Applications

-- Visual debugging of motion planners
-- Analyzing deviations between planned and executed paths
-- Preparing datasets for grid-based control or reinforcement learning
-- Robotic navigation or multi-agent behavior benchmarking